enriminzo/DARE/README.md

 Implementation of:
 "A Deep Attention-Based Encoder for the Prediction of Type 2 Diabetes Longitudinal Outcomes from Routinely Collected Health Care Data"

-Dare is a BERT base model that can be easily fine-tuned for various clinical prediction tasks, enabling a personalized approach to the treatment of T2DM and advancing precision medicine for diabetes management.
+Dare is a transformer base encoder that can be easily fine-tuned for various clinical prediction tasks, enabling a personalized approach to the treatment of T2DM and advancing precision medicine for diabetes management.
 Details of the model can be found in ...

 ## Get Started